lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 There has been a lot of interest in using LaVague with open-source models, and even running them locally.

+LaVague uses three models:
+- a multi-modal model
+- the Action Engine's LLM
+- the embedding model

-LaVague uses three models (a multi-modal model, the Action Engine's LLM and the embedding model) and each of these can be replaced with any llama-index compatible alternatives with a sufficiently large context window, including open-source ones, with local or remote inference.
+Each of these can be replaced with any llama-index compatible alternative with a sufficiently large context window, including open-source ones, with local or remote inference.
 See our [customization guide](../get-started/customization.md) for more details on how to do this.

 !!! warning "Performance"